prysmaticlabs/documentation/website/docs/wallet/slashing-protection.md

 ## Frequently asked questions

-**Can I just wait 2 epochs instead of exporting/importing my slashing protection DB?**
+**Can I just wait 2 epochs instead of exporting/importing my slashing protection history when I move from one machine to another?**

-We strongly recommend exporting/importing your slashing protection DB instead of waiting.
-Waiting for 2 epochs reduces the probability that you'll be slashed because of your slashing protection database, while importing/exporting eliminates that possibility.

-TODO - audit
+Validator nodes use their slashing protection history database to constantly audit their own blocks, attestations, and other network behavior.
+This slashing protection functionality is designed to protect validators from accidental slashable events caused by software bugs and clock synchronization issues.
+Maintaining the same slashing protection history database throughout the life of your validator node reduces the risk of accidental slashable events.

+Waiting for a certain number of epochs to pass is a commonly recommended alternative to exporting/importing your slashing protection history.
+In most cases, this will be enough.
+But this strategy doesn't reduce risk as much as exporting/importing your slashing protection history.
+So we recommend exporting/importing instead of waiting.

 **Why do some people recommend waiting instead of importing/exporting the slashing protection DB?**

-Many people are comfortable waiting a couple epochs instead of exporting and importing their slashing protection database.
-This often works because TODO.

-**How will I know if I've imported a bad slashing protection DB?**

-TODO
+Waiting for a couple epochs to pass reduces the risk that your validator accidentally uses the same validator key to propose or attest to two conflicting blocks at the same slot.
+Waiting allows the network to "flush" incoming proposals and attestations from the network's validators, ensuring that when your validator comes back online, it won't be able to accidentally commit a slashable proposal or attestation.

-**How will I know if I've imported a good slashing protection DB?**
+**How will I know if I've successfully imported my slashing protection history?**

-TODO

-**What's the worst-case scenario if I import a bad slashing protection DB?**

-TODO

-**What's the worst-case scenario if I don't export/import my slashing protection DB?**

-Migrating from one machine to another without migrating your slashing protection DB can lead to issues (TODO - cause what types of issues precisely?) if your new machine's clock isn't properly synchronized (TODO - how to ensure clock is synced across all supported operating systems?), even if you wait 2 epochs.
+Prysm will output a success message upon successful import.
+An error message will be displayed if your slashing protection history is either empty or corrupt.

+**I'm nervous about this procedure... can I have some help?**

+Absolutely - feel free to send us a message on [Discord](https://discord.com/invite/prysmaticlabs) and someone from our team will be happy to help.